Use of Animals for Research and Teaching Purposes

 Remember to use 'plain English' - Under NSW legislation all ACEC members must be provided with sufficient information to allow for their participation in the assessment of applications.
 Since the ACEC is composed of people who are not experts in your field, this can only be achieved by communicating (by writing) in plain English in the application.

-To communicate effectively, write using everyday language, that can be understood by a interested, intelligent person without a scientific background.
-Assume those assessing your application have either no medical scientific background or no knowledge of your area of research and avoid using scientific jargon or unexplained abbreviations.
+To communicate effectively, write using everyday language that can be understood by an interested, intelligent person without a scientific background.
+Assume those assessing your application have either no medical scientific background or no knowledge of your area of research, and avoid using scientific jargon or unexplained abbreviations.

 The need for plain English is especially important for your description of the aims of your project.
 Where the use of scientific terminology is unavoidable, you should consider providing an explanation of these terms or include a glossary.
 A glossary is to be used for scientific terminology where lay terms are not available but not as a substitute for lay language.

 Common reasons why approval for an application is often delayed is one's failure to adequately describe a project in non-technical terms and the failure to clearly state the hypothesis.